Diesel-Net/kiwi-8/README.txt

-Chip8 v1.02
+Chip8 v1.03

-A CHIP-8 interpreter written in C++ using the
+A cross-platform CHIP-8 interpreter written in C++ with SDL2 and ImGui.
-Simple DirectMedia Layer library.

 For more information about the CHIP-8 visit: https://en.wikipedia.org/wiki/CHIP-8